 Catering towards future needs

-Classic restaurants unlike fast-food chains rarely change their menu.
-Brands that are successful want to search constantly for fresh ways to keep their customers interested.
+Classic restaurants, unlike fast-food chains, rarely change their menu.
+Successful brands want to search constantly for fresh ways to keep their customers interested.

 One example of how McDonald’s adapted to future trends was when they introduced the touchscreens to choose the menu from or when they implemented a vegetarian option to attract the vegetarian segment.